NPressInc/TinyWebC/README.md

 ## Contributing

-Pull requests and discussions are welcome—especially around expanding the gossip API, refining validation rules, or reintroducing blockchain once the gossip MVP is battle-tested.
+Pull requests and discussions are welcome—especially around expanding the gossip protocol, adding new protobuf message types, refining validation rules, or improving the HTTP API.

 This project is still in MVP stage/proof of concept